harshitpathak18/RAG-ChatBot/README.md

 - AI-driven responses for quick and accurate insights.
 - Query-based extraction from structured and unstructured data sources.

-#### 📊 Interactive Data Visualization
-- Preview datasets with shape information and sample data.
-- View processed information in a structured format.

 #### ⚡ User-Friendly Interface
 - Simple sidebar selection for knowledge sources.
 - Chat-like interface for seamless interaction with the AI assistant.